 Modern Bathroom Remodel Ideas & Reveal

-I’ve currently been in the beginning stages of planning a bathroom remodel for my guest bathroom and realized that it’s been 4 years since I renovated my master bathroom; and I never shared the process or my modern bathroom remodel ideas!
+While I was in the planning stages of my guest bathroom remodel (see the completed bathroom renovation here) realized that it had been years since I renovated my master bathroom, and I never shared the process or my modern bathroom remodel ideas!
 Maybe because it was anything but glamorous.
 Or perhaps because seeing the old photos reminded me of all the sleepless nights.
 Either way, it was definitely a daunting process since it was the first time I ever remodeled anything in my life.
 But looking back now, I realize just how much I’ve learned from remodeling various rooms in my house and actually get excited whenever I think of other rooms that I want to remodel.

 My Modern Bathroom Remodel: Before & After